 Users are able to download two issues available for offline reading.
 Users will be prompted to choose issues available for offline use on viewing each issue.
 The offline status (Downloading Content/ Issue Available Offline) is shown in the top navigation bar.

-5. What is the difference between the BMJ tablet app and BMJ iPad app available via the iTunes app store?
+5. What is the difference between The BMJ tablet app and The BMJ iPad app available via the iTunes app store?

 The BMJ tablet app includes all key content from the weekly print issue, with one issue available for offline reading and is free to subscribers.
 It is available through the Safari browser on supported tablet devices.